-- The SENCO/Inclusion Manager monitors the progress of each intervention provision and meets regularly with the leaders of provisions to discuss individuals and any necessary changes that need to be made to provisions. - The Inclusion Manager meets with the SEN/Inclusion Governor to discuss specific provisions and provides data to show their impact.
+- The SENCO monitors the progress of each intervention provision and meets regularly with the leaders of provisions to discuss individuals and any necessary changes that need to be made to provisions. - The SENCO meets with the SEN Governor half termly to discuss specific provisions and provides data to show their impact.